decentralized-identity/bbs-signature/draft-bbs-signatures.md

 .# Abstract

-BBS is a form of short group digital signature scheme that supports multi-message signing that produces a single output digital signature.
-The scheme allows a possessor of a signature to derive proofs that selectively reveal from the originally signed set of messages, whilst preserving verifiable authenticity and integrity of the messages.
-Derived proofs are said to be zero-knowledge in nature as they do not reveal the underlying signature, instead proof of knowledge of the signature.
+BBS is a digital signature scheme categorized as a form of short group signature that supports several novel properties.
+Notably the scheme supports signing multiple messages whilst producing a single output digital signature, through this capability the possessor of a signature is able to derive proofs that selectively reveal from the originally signed set of messages, whilst preserving verifiable authenticity and integrity of the messages.
+Further more these derived proofs are said to be zero-knowledge in nature as they do not reveal the underlying signature, instead proof of knowledge of the signature.

 {mainmatter}